mountainMath/cancensus/README.md

 The CensusMapper API is still in beta, the use of the CensusMapper API requires API keys, which can be obtained from [CensusMapper](https://CensusMapper.ca) by emailing Jens.

+**Cancensus is currently in early beta and parts of the code may be subject to change.**

 ## Installing the package
 ```